-It follows that the fabricator can do nothing with production tools for a single job: he needs films and drill files for the production of his panel.
-Another reason is that the fabrication processes inevitably introduce deviations, such as layer distortion during lamination and line width reduction during etching.
-These deviations must be compensated for prior to manufacture.
-A third reason is that the production tools driving the fabricator's equipment must fit the fabricator's specific requirements and must often be in a proprietary format associated with the machine.
+It follows that the fabricator can do nothing with production tools for a single job: he needs films and drill files for panel production.
+Another reason is that deviations are inevitably introduced by the fabrication processes, such as layer distortion during lamination and line width reduction during etching.
+These must be compensated for prior to manufacture.
+A third reason is that the production tools driving the fabricator's equipment must fit the fabricator's specific requirements so must often be converted to a proprietary format associated with the machine.

 For all these reasons, the production tools that will drive the fabricator's equipment are generated by the fabricator's CAM department.
-PCBs cannot be professionally fabricated without this step: no CAM, no fabrication - it's as simple as that.
+PCBs cannot be professionally fabricated without this step: no CAM, no fabrication.
+It's as simple as that.